 Step 1: Digging Holes

-For this method, we used 6×6 posts rather than 4×4 posts and used 12” concrete forms instead of 10″ ones like before.
+For this method, we use 6×6 posts rather than 4×4 posts and use 12” concrete forms instead of 10″ ones like before.
 We dug the holes 30” deep this time too as that was appropriate for our freeze depth.

-The holes themselves were around 14″ wide, giving enough space for the forms to fit into comfortably.
-After we had the holes dug, we simply placed the concrete forms into them and ensured they would be covered.
+The holes themselves were around 14″ wide, giving enough space for the forms to fit into.
+After we had the holes dug, we place the concrete forms into them and ensure they would were under cover.

 Step 2: Mixing Concrete

 Again, spray a couple of inches of water into the form and then add a little concrete mix.
-Only this time, you can slowly add one then the other until you fill the form.
-Because this time, the brackets can be placed afterward.
+Only this time, you can add one then the other until you fill the form.
+Because this time, the brackets can be set afterward.

 Step 3: Placing Brackets

-For this method, you simply place the bracket in the concrete and let it sink.
+For this method, you place the bracket in the concrete and let it sink.
 Help it down, with the bracket part always sticking out of the concrete.
-There will be a stake that will be placed inside the concrete.
+There will be a stake that you will place inside the concrete.

 Step 4: Prepare The Posts

-Get your 6×6 posts and prepare them the way you like with planing, sanding, and more.
-It’s a good idea to keep the posts smooth or else you’ll end up with splinters or uneven posts when you’re finished.
+Get your 6×6 posts and prepare them the way you like with planning, sanding, and more.
+It’s a good idea to keep the posts smooth or else you’ll end up with splinters or uneven posts when you finish.

 It can also be helpful if the posts are too wide.
-For example, our posts were 6×6 but the brackets we used were only going to work for 5 1/2in bosts so we had to plane them down to that width, which worked out well.
+For example, our posts were 6×6 but the brackets we use were only going to work for 5 1/2in bosts so we had to plane them down to that width, which works out well.

 Step 5: Install Posts

 Now you can stain or finish the posts before or after installation.
 It’s easy to do so beforehand because tall posts are hard to finish when upright.
 That’s what we did.
-So after they dried, then we installed them.
+So after they dry, then we install them.

-Being careful with keeping them level, you can hold them in place while someone ensures that everything is centered.
-To do so, screw holes in your bracket to temporarily attach the post.
+Being careful with keeping them level, you can hold them in place while someone ensures that everything is in the center.
+To do so, screw holes in your bracket to attach the post.
 They will be taken out later.

 Hiring A Professional For Concrete Deck Posts

 Use their tips, tricks, and methods to do things on your own next time.
-This is a great way to get started because things that are load-bearing are very important to get right.
+This is a great way to start because things that are load-bearing are very important to get right.
 So keep your safety above everything else.